LIttleAncientForestKami/Blog/teksty/Big_Bang_Rewrite.md

 So, there are couple of ways folks devised to actually have their purpose achieved AND avoid rewriting blindly.

-1. The Mikado Method - by ...?
+1. The Mikado Method - by Daniel Brolund and Ola Ellnestam
 2. Feather's Seams and Sketches approach, from his most famous Working Effectively with Legacy Code.
 3. Ivy pattern, popularized by ThoughtWorks.